dentisphere/upgrade-angularjs/readme.md

 ### notes

--   since we deal with asynchronous results ($http methods returns promises), we should use $q service for the digest cycle to take place automatically when promise is fulfilled.
+-   since we deal with asynchronous results ($http methods returns promises), we should use `$q` service for the digest cycle to take place automatically when promise is fulfilled.
-    So, at this point, we should prefer `$q.all` to `Promise.all` in a controller initialization for instance.
+    So, at this point, we should prefer `$q.all` to `Promise.all` in a controller initialization for instance (**edit**: there is a better solution, see below).
--   when injecting a custom service like ProductService, declare it with its actual type, so that type inference can take place and prevents us of declare further `any` parameters.
+-   when injecting a custom service like `ProductService`, declare it with its actual type, so that type inference can take place and prevents us of declaring further `any` parameters.
     For instance, since `productService.getProducts()` returns a `Promise<any[]>`, typescript compiler is able to infer that `data` in `productService.getProducts().then(data => ...)` will be an array
--   There is a trick for replacing global Promise object by angular's $q, just check config.qAsPromise.ts file and how it is run in main module.
+-   There is a trick for replacing global `Promise` object by angular's $q, just check _config.qAsPromise.ts_ file and how it is run in main module.
-    There are several advantages with this technique:
+    There are several advantages coming with this technique:
-    -   works as a polyfill for older browser who don't support promises
+    -   works as a polyfill for older browsers who don't support promises
-    -   scope is applied automatically when promise is fulfilled:
+    -   scope is applied automatically when promise is fulfilled (automatic UI refresh)
-    -   we can use async/await syntax for cleaner code
+    -   we can use `async`/`await` syntax for cleaner code
-    -   we don't need to inject $q anymore
+    -   we don't need to inject `$q` anymore in application
-    -   solves first note :-)
+    -   solves first note of this list :-)
 -   destructuring array works well when combined with `Promise.all`
--   $http service type is `ng.IHttpService`.
-This implies some change in our code as the service methods return `ng.IPromise` instead of regular `Promise`
+-   `$http` service type is `ng.IHttpService`.
+This implies some change in our code as the service methods return `ng.IPromise` instead of regular `Promise`. **edit**: better way is to make the method calling `$http` service `async`.
 -   More generally, all angular JS services `$xxx` have type `ng.IxxxService`.

 ```javascript